-We have audited the accompanying financial statements of Budapest Stock Exchange Ltd (hereinafter referred to as "the Company"), which comprise the statement of financial position as at 31 December 2009, the statement of comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Budapest Stock Exchange Ltd. ("the Company"), which comprise the statement of financial position as at 31 December 2010, the statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.